-There are plenty of idyllic wedding locations within Central Park but the Conservatory Garden is by far the most popular as it’s the only formal garden in the park.
-With views of Spanish Harlem and the Upper East Side beyond the magnolia and lilac trees, the garden comprises six acres of beautiful seasonal plants divided into three styles: Italian, French and English.
+Plenty of idyllic wedding locations are on offer within New York‘s Central Park but the Conservatory Garden is by far the most popular as it’s the only formal garden in the park.
+Amid magnolia and lilac trees, with views of Spanish Harlem and the Upper East Side, the garden comprises six acres of seasonal plants divided into three styles: Italian, French and English.
 Spring weddings are popular in the French garden where tulips bloom in abundance but the clever planting offers something special throughout the year.
 The garden is located at Fifth Avenue and 105th Street and a wedding permit is required.

-Over on the other side of the park, hip young things may want to get hitched at the Upper West Side’s Empire Hotel on West 63rd Street, where the fantastic rooftop has sweeping views over Broadway and the Lincoln Center, not to mention a genuinely cool backdrop for your wedding photos; the hotel’s original neon sign.
-If you don’t mind standing, you can have a reception for more than 400 up here, but we think a more intimate seated dinner for 50–60 guests is the way to go.
+Over on the other side of the park, hip young urbanites exchange vows at the Upper West Side’s Empire Hotel on West 63rd Street, where the fantastic rooftop has sweeping views over Broadway and the Lincoln Center, along with a striking backdrop for your wedding photos – the hotel’s original neon sign.
+If you don’t mind standing you can have a reception for more than 350 up here, but we think a more intimate seated dinner for 50–60 guests is the way to go.

-The Stratosphere hotel’s Chapel in the Clouds actually comprises two modern chapels; Bella Luna Salon for small weddings of up to 20 guests and Bella Vista Chapel for groups of up to 90.
-Both are located on the 103rd floor of this Las Vegas landmark, with panoramic windows over the twinkling lights of the Strip.
-Extra-adventurous couples could even opt to tie the knot on the tower’s indoor or outdoor observation deck, or if you’re particularly crazy you could choose the private balcony on Level 112, where you’ll be able to hop directly into one of the Stratosphere’s thrill rides after saying ‘I do’.
+Las Vegas is home to more than 50 wedding chapels, but none come with views like those on offer at the Stratosphere.
+The hotel’s Chapel in the Clouds comprises two modern chapels; Bella Luna Salon for small weddings of up to 20 guests and Bella Vista Chapel for groups of up to 90.
+Both are located on the 103rd floor of this Las Vegas landmark, with panoramic windows overlooking the twinkling lights of the Strip.
+Adventurous couples can also opt to get hitched on the tower’s indoor or outdoor observation deck, or if you’re particularly crazy you could choose the private balcony on Level 112, where you’ll be able to hop directly into one of the Stratosphere’s thrill rides after saying ‘I do’.

-Back on firm ground and altogether more sedate, the luxurious Bellagio offers weddings on the elegant Terrazza Di Sogno with views over its very own Lago Di Como to the Paris hotel’s Eiffel Tower and other famous buildings of the Las Vegas Strip.
+Back on firm ground and altogether more sedate, the luxurious Bellagio offers weddings on the elegant Terrazza Di Sogno with views over the Lago Di Como towards the Paris hotel’s Eiffel Tower and other Strip landmarks.
 For a memorable finale to the ceremony, the lake’s famous fountains – one of the best free sights in Las Vegas – will soar into the air just for you at the very moment you share your first kiss as a married couple.
 Weddings on the terrazza can accommodate up to 34 guests.

-Owned by our very own Richard Branson, Ulusaba Private Game Reserve is set amidst the captivating landscape of the western Sabi Sand reserve, close to Kruger National Park in South Africa’s Mpumalanga province.
-There can’t be many things more romantic than getting married deep in the heart of the African bush, and at Ulusaba your ceremony will be announced by the beat of African drums and take place underneath an Amarula tree, illuminated by flaming bamboo torches.
-To top things off in style, treat yourselves to a helicopter flight through the Blyde River Canyon to take in the beauty of God’s Window, followed by a cosy picnic for two.
+A short flight from Johannesburg, and owned and beloved by our own Sir Richard Branson, Ulusaba Private Game Reserve is set amid the captivating landscape of the western Sabi Sand reserve, close to Kruger National Park.
+There can’t be many things more romantic than getting married deep in the heart of the African bush.
+At Ulusaba your ceremony will be announced by the beat of African drums and take place underneath an Amarula tree, illuminated by flaming bamboo torches.
+To top things off in style, treat yourselves to a helicopter flight through the Blyde River Canyon and take in the beauty of God’s Window, followed by a cosy picnic for two.
 You won’t want to leave, so you might as well stay on for your honeymoon too.

-There are a number of wedding locations within Yosemite National Park but we think Glacier Point is hard to beat.
+Three hours east of San Francisco lie a number of wedding locations within Yosemite National Park, but we think Glacier Point is hard to beat.
 OK, so it’s not possible to get married here all year round because of the annual closure of the Glacier Point Road, and you can’t have your ceremony in July or August either.
 But if you can get your timings right, this is simply one of the most awe-inspiring venues on earth.
-Larger events take place at the atmospheric stone amphitheatre where groups of up to 50 can be accommodated, while more private affairs can be held at Washburn Point or the tiny brick Geology Hut nearby.
-All have extensive views across the High Sierra and Half Dome beyond, and if you can’t bear to leave afterwards you can stay overnight in one of the High Sierra Camps… not a bad way to wake up to your first day of married life.
+Larger events take place at the atmospheric stone amphitheatre, which accommodates groups of up to 50, while more private affairs can be held at Washburn Point or the tiny brick Geology Hut nearby.
+All have extensive views towards Half Dome and the High Sierra, and if you can’t bear to leave afterwards you can stay overnight in one of the High Sierra Camps.
+Not a bad way to wake up to your first day of married life.